Parkhurst, Queensland: Education

+A new $8.5 million two-storey building dubbed the "learning loft" which was constructed during the COVID-19 pandemic opened in November 2021.
+Following this, a new $6 million administration building and tuckshop was constructed at the school which was completed in 2023.

+In August 2025, Parkhurst State School celebrated its 125th anniversary.
+As of 2025, there are 430 students enrolled at the school in 18 classes.

 There are no secondary schools in Parkhurst.
 The nearest government secondary school is Glenmore State High School in neighbouring Kawana to the south.

 Amenities

 Parkhurst Early Learning Centre is a child care centre and kindergarten in Bean Street established in 1995.
 It also provides before-school care, after-school care, and vacation care.

 There are a number of parks in the area: